Mygthbtool/goMikedesigns/Readme.md

 ● To help me make the necessary changes, I used Lighthouse (an open-source Google auditing tool), the WCAG guidelines, the W3C Markup Validation Service<br>

-To see before and after results and the steps that were taken to do that, please check the "Optimization_Report" in this repository
+To see before and after results and the steps that were taken to achieve that, please check the "Optimization_Report" in this repository